Uterus

 • Intramural / submucosal / subserosal nodules or polypoid tumors growing in the endometrial cavity

-• Solid, round, well circumscribed masses
+• Mainly solid, round, well circumscribed masses

-• Average 6 cm; ranging from 2 to 24 cm
+• Average of 6 cm; ranging from 2 to 24 cm

 • Yellow, tan, grayish white surface; firm to soft to rubbery consistency